-Medically-Trained Legal Help for Sarasota/Bradenton Accidents Involving Brain Damage
+Medically-Trained Legal Help for Florida Accidents Involving Brain Injuries

 When a serious accident or medical mistake causes an injury to the brain, the effects can be catastrophic, life-threatening, and permanent.
 Having an understanding of the nature and extent of a brain injury and its causes, as well as the lifetime expenses and challenges that go along with living with a brain injury, are critical to establishing the liability of the responsible party and recovering the maximum amount of compensation which will be needed.
-The attorneys at The Nurse Attorney, P.A. have the necessary medical and legal backgrounds to go up against the insurance companies and their medical experts in settlement negotiations or in court throughout Florida.
+As a nurse-attorney, Marjorie Chalfant has extensive and unique experience as a trial attorney combined with her background as a former critical care nurse.
+Marjorie Chalfant is well-qualified to battle insurance companies and medical experts in settlement negotiations or in court rooms throughout Florida.

-Brain damage can manifest in many different ways, including temporary or permanent impairments to cognition, speaking and communicating, sensory processing, personality, behavior and mood.
+Brain damage can manifest in many different ways, including temporary or permanent impairments to cognition, speaking and communication, sensory processing, personality, behavior and mood.
 A brain injury may or may not involve loss of consciousness, which may be only temporary or lead to coma, persistent vegetative state, or brain death.
-Read on to learn more about the major types of brain injury and the situations in which they most commonly occur and contact our experienced Bradenton brain damage attorneys any time.
+Read on to learn more about the major types of brain injury and the situations in which they most commonly occur and contact the experienced Florida brain damage attorney any time.

 Traumatic Brain Injury (TBI)